Marv17/DIP-40-GBxCART-RW-1.3/README.md

 An fully functionnal GBxCart 1.3 hardware with a dip40 chip atmega 8515L , easy findable for cheap

-i recommande to use a SMT assembly service with the attached BOM , you just need solder a gba slot and the atmega 8515L yourself
+i recommande to use a SMT assembly service with the attached BOM and pick and place file , you just need solder a gba slot and the atmega 8515L yourself

 Board can be HASL , 1.6mm thickness